MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

                var fileProfile = Task.Run(async () => await MIP.LoadFileProfileAsync(profileSettings)).Result;

-               // Create a FileEngineSettings object, then use that to add an engine to the profile. var engineSettings = new FileEngineSettings("user1@tenant.com", authDelegate, "", "en-US");
+               // Create a FileEngineSettings object, then use that to add an engine to the profile.
+               // This pattern sets the engine ID to user1@tenant.com, then sets the identity used to create the engine. var engineSettings = new FileEngineSettings("user1@tenant.com", authDelegate, "", "en-US");
                engineSettings.Identity = new Identity("user1@tenant.com");

                var fileEngine = Task.Run(async () => await fileProfile.AddEngineAsync(engineSettings)).Result;

                // Application Shutdown
                // handler = null; // This will be used in later quick starts. fileEngine = null;
                fileProfile = null;
+               mipContext.Shutdown();
                mipContext = null;
           }
      }